leela-zero/leela-zero/COLAB.md

+# Run Leela Zero client on a Tesla K80 GPU for free (Google Colaboratory)

 [Google Colaboratory](https://colab.research.google.com) (Colab) is a free tool for machine learning research.
 It's a Python notebook environment on a personal VM with an NVIDIA Tesla K80 GPU.
 Using Colab requires **no installation and runs in your browser**.

 This example shows how to run a **Leela Zero client on the K80 GPU to contribute training games**.
 You can expect to contribute 60-80 games/day.